mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 ![environment](https://github.com/user-attachments/assets/144a6198-b17e-43b4-a15e-78f95e731336)

 > :information_source: **Note:** If you are using a tool configured using MATLAB Package Manager as the installer, you must associate the tool with a valid license in your project.
-For more information, see [Use MATLAB as a Tool in Freestyle or Multi-Configuration Project](#use-matlab-as-a-tool-in-freestyle-or-multi-configuration-project).
+For more information, [License Installed Products](#license-installed-products).

 To run MATLAB code and Simulink models, specify the appropriate build steps in the **Build Steps** section:
 * If you add the [**Run MATLAB Build**](#run-matlab-build) step, specify your MATLAB build tasks and options.